 This method is fairly simple but time consuming.
 Essentially you are making our saline slime recipe but with clear glue.

-Add 100 mL to a bowl, sprinkle with 1/4 teaspoon baking soda and mix well.
+Add 100 mL of glue to a bowl, sprinkle with 1/4 teaspoon baking soda and mix well.
 Carefully add a few drops of buffered saline and mix well.
 Add a few more drops and mix well.
 You should notice it start to pull together immediately.

 The mixing is critical.
 If you are not mixing really well, you will end up adding too much saline and end up with a slime that breaks rather than stretching.

 Once it starts to pull together and get stringy, add some saline to your hands and lift it out.
 Start working it with your hands.
 It will start out really sticky, but after a few minutes of kneading the stickiness will go away.
 If after 5 minutes it is still very sticky, add a couple of drops of saline and work it in.
 You do want it to be slightly sticky still at the end.

 Place in an airtight container and let it sit for 3 to 7 days.
 After the rest period the bubbles will have risen to the top.
 Pull off the bubble layer leaving only the clear slime.
 Do not mix the bubble layer back in as it will cause your slime to get cloudy again.
 Instead give it to your kids to pop like bubble wrap!

 The bottom layer is your crystal clear glass slime, ready for playing.
 It may be a bit sticky after the rest period but should lose the stickiness after a bit of playing.